 In an effort to make the UAE a world leader in innovation, in November 2014, the UAE Cabinet approved the designation of 2015 as the Year of Innovation.
 Hence, all federal government bodies were directed to boost cooperation and to revise their policies to provide an environment that nurtures innovation.

 UAE Innovation Week

-The UAE Innovation Week was launched in August 2015, under the directives of H. H. Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, in line with the announcement made by H. H. Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE declaring 2015 as the Year of Innovation.
+The UAE Innovation Week was launched in August 2015, under the directives of H. H. Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, in line with the announcement made by the late H. H. Sheikh Khalifa bin Zayed Al Nahyan, the then President of the UAE declaring 2015 as the Year of Innovation.

 The event aimed to help in creating a widespread culture of innovation in the UAE and strengthen its position as a global hub for innovation.

 Following the success of UAE Innovation Week in 2015 and 2016, H. H. Sheikh Mohammad bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai ordered to observe ‘Innovation Month’.
 This year, the special occasion will be observed in February.